DevShoaib78/Souq-E-Deccan/Up Until Now.md

 ### Admin Flow
 1. Visit `/admin` (redirects to `/admin/login` if not authenticated)
 2. Login with admin credentials
-3. View all stalls by layout
+3. View all stalls by layout (Lifestyle or Real Estate & Food)
-4. Search/filter stalls
+4. Search/filter stalls by name
-5. Click stall to toggle status (Available ↔ Booked)
+5. **Click any stall to toggle status** (Available ↔ Booked)
+   - Stalls are auto-created in database on first click
+   - Changes save instantly to Supabase
-6. Changes reflect in real-time for visitors
+6. Changes reflect **immediately** on the public booking page
+7. Use "Reset Stalls" button to reset all stalls to Available (if needed)

 ---